Mcfeenix/Exploratory-Data-Analysis-with-Python/README.md

 The project starts with addressing missing values in key columns, proceeds to analyze their descriptive statistics and distributions, and then examines inter-variable relationships using visualizations, log transformations, correlation metrics, and outlier identification.

+The final visualization is an interactive Plotly scatterplot, included in this repository as *plotly_scatter.html*.
+Users can explore the data by hovering over points to reveal country names.
+A static image of the plot is below.

 ![scatterplot](https://github.com/user-attachments/assets/3264056d-78fd-434c-bf66-91b51b4476ce)